-We knew they were growing in popularity but to be honest, we felt some of the claims of how they surpassed a traditional on-premise Voice and UC solution were unrealistic, and in many cases, unqualified.
-More recently, as hosted communications have continued to advance, it is clear they now offer obvious benefits to certain types of organisation – yet for many, these are still not fully understood.
+We knew they were growing in popularity, for sure.
+But to be honest, we felt some of the claims of how they surpass a traditional on-premise Voice and UC solution were unrealistic, and in many cases, lacking in qualification.
+More recently, as hosted communications advance, it’s clear they now offer obvious benefits to certain types of organisation yet for many, these are still not fully understood.

 As a business, we have become advocates of new ways of working and with the need to offer a comprehensive portfolio of Communications solutions, we have found that Hosted Voice and UC is not actually competing against on-premise, but in fact it very much complements our existing on-premise options to allow us to offer the best solution for each organisation we work with.

-It supports both home-based and mobile working in the same way as cloud-based solutions do and takes very little time and effort to support (there’s certainly far less, if any, telephone system hardware involved anymore).
+It supports both home-based and mobile working in the same way as cloud-based solutions do.
+In addition, it takes very little time and effort to support (there’s certainly far less, if any, telephone system hardware involved anymore).

 So how do you decide which solution best fits your business?

-Whilst it still stands that cloud-based Voice & UC has exceptional disaster recovery capabilities, doesn’t require a costly maintenance contract and comes with free upgrades – there are other reasons that make it the solution of choice for many SMBs today.
+Whilst it still stands that cloud-based Voice & UC has exceptional disaster recovery capabilities, doesn’t require a costly maintenance contract and comes with free upgrades there are other reasons that make it the solution of choice for many SMBs today.

-You had your last telephone system for 10 years which was supported in-house.
+You had your last telephone system for 10 years, which features in-house support.
 So why wouldn’t you continue to implement an on-premise solution with cloud backup?
-It would be virtualised so there’s no expensive telephone system maintenance needed and your technical team have the skills to support it in-house.
-You have an initial costly outlay, but you will own it and within 3-4 years it will have started to cost you less than the equivalent ‘pay-as-you-go’ monthly solution would.
+It would have virtualisation, so there’s no expensive telephone system maintenance.
+Moreover, your technical team have the skills to support it in-house.
+You have an initial cost outlay, but you will own it and within 3-4 years it starts to cost you less than the equivalent ‘pay-as-you-go’ monthly solution would.

-Whilst there is a place for both types of solution in the market – these respond to very different needs and so it is getting to grips with both the technical and cost implications of each solution, against the on-going objectives of your business that will help you establish the right solution.
-The evidence shows that growth in hosted voice users is outpacing on-premise user sales by a significant margin, which cannot be ignored and I believe is a direct result of the positive experience SMBs are seeing of hosted services across the board.
+Whilst there is a place for both types of solution in the market these respond to very different needs and so it is getting to grips with both the technical and cost implications of each solution, against the on-going objectives of your business that will help you establish the right solution.
+The evidence shows that growth in hosted voice users is outpacing on-premise user sales by a significant margin.
+In short, you cannot ignore the effects of this.

 In the world of technology, nothing is black and white.
-What is essential when you’re looking to select the best solution for your business is to speak with capable professionals who offer:
+What is essential when you’re looking for the best business solution is to speak with capable professionals who offer: